WaterFutures/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/evaluation.md

 \frac{1}{T-1}\sum_{t=1}^{T-1} |u_v(t) - u_v(t+1)|
 $$

-In this challenge, we have five chlorine injection pumps, $v_1$ to $v_5$.
-Consequently, we take the maximum over their average rate of change as the final evaluation, which is to be minimized:
+In this challenge, we have five chlorine injection pumps ($v_1$ to $v_5$. ) to be operated.
+To properly consider all of them and to avoid any ``averaging-out'' effects, we take the maximum over their average rate of change as the final evaluation, which is to be minimised:

 $$
 \underset{v \in \{v_1, .., v_5\}}{\max}\, \frac{1}{T-1}\sum_{t=1}^{T-1} |u_v(t) - u_v(t+1)|